 We affirm that the Church’s mission is to tell our Story, introduce people to Jesus, and work toward the good of all God has made.
 We are called to follow Jesus, loving God with all that we are and loving all people and creation.
 We think of love as action.
 As we live this out, we invite others to learn, grow, and follow Jesus in community with us.

 We affirm a conscious dependence on the Holy Spirit.
 The Spirit works within and among us to teach us, comfort us, and transform us into those who reflect God’s image.
 The Bible teaches that the Spirit also works through us to bring healing and restoration to what is broken and hurting in our world.
 The Spirit is actively working to draw all people to God.

 We affirm the reality of freedom in Christ.
 United in Christ, we offer freedom to one another to differ on issues of belief or practice where the Bible seems to allow for more than one interpretation of God’s will and purposes.
 This means we uphold a posture of generosity and grace.
 Some of the ways we live this out are by practicing both infant and believer baptism, creating space for honest conversation, and welcoming all people into community with us.

 Shannon Johnson Friesen is the pastor and church planter of Stonehouse.
 She’s lived in Steinbach most of her life and loves being part of this city.
 She’s an Enneagram 2 so she legit loves almost everyone.
-She lives with Tim, Piper, Dexter, and Jasper.
+She lives with Tim, Piper, Dexter, Jasper, and their dog Raven.
 Some of her favourite things include coffee, running, music, hiking, being with family and friends, and watching her kids play sports.
 Shannon loves the Bible for its complexity and simplicity, and for how God speaks through it even though it’s ancient.